hyva-themes/magento2-hyva-admin/docs/guides/quickstart/index.md

 When writing the grid configuration, any good IDE will allow for auto-completion and validation of the XML thanks to the XSD schema found in the Hyva_Admin module at `etc/hyva-grid.xsd`.

 The grid configuration will need contain a grid source specification.
-Currently that can be a repository list method, or a`HyvaAdminApiHyvaGridArrayProviderInterface` implementation.
+Currently that can be a repository list method, or a`\Hyva\Admin\Api\HyvaGridArrayProviderInterface` implementation.

 With no further configuration, all fields of the provided records are shown as grid columns.